data-apis/data-apis.github.io/content/blog/array_api_v2025_release.md

 ### Continued investment in consistency

-Consistency remains a core design principle of the Array API standard.
+Consistency remains a core design principle of the array API standard.
 In this revision, we've continued to refine naming, argument conventions, and behavior to ensure that APIs feel coherent and predictable.
 Where inconsistencies or surprising behaviors were identified in earlier versions, we've taken steps to